J. William White: Career

+Personal life

 White was an avid sportsman.
 He was a member of the Rittenhouse, Corinthian Yacht, Philadelphia Country and The Franklin Inn Club of Philadelphia.
 He was also a member of the Reform, the Royal Automobile and the Kinsman clubs, all of London, and of the Swiss and American Alpine Club.
 Once, in September 1880, he swam from Newport to the Narragansett Pier, Rhode Island, making ten miles in five hours and forty minutes in a cold rough sea.